-The Council implemented an amended Code in 2006 based on an original draft published by the IDeA.
+The Code is based on an original draft published by the IDeA and has been updated since being implemented in 2006.
 The Code forms part of the employers' terms and conditions of employment.
 The Code is well publicised on the Council's internal intranet and is introduced to employees through the induction process.

 Under the Code employees must declare to their Directors any non-financial or financial interests that they or members of their family have which they consider could conflict with the Council's interests.
-This should also be recorded on a Register of Interest form available on SIMON and forwarded to Human Resources.